Dr. James Churilla

 Additional requirements for International applicants can be found here.

-The Masters of Science in Health (MSH) in Exercise Science and Chronic Disease (ESCD) is a novel graduate degree to the state university system.
-Students pursuing the MSH in ESCD are required to take seven exercise science and epidemiology core courses for a total of 24 credit hours.
-The remaining credits will be satisfied with nine credits of elective course work and either a six credit internship/project or thesis.
-Students must declare a thesis or non-thesis option upon acceptance into the program.
+The Master of Science in Health (MSH) in Exercise Science and Chronic Disease (ESCD) integrates an evidenced-based curriculum in an applied research environment.
+Students pursuing the MSH in ESCD are required to take nine core exercise science, epidemiology, and biostatistics courses for a total of 30 credit hours.
+The remaining credits will be satisfied with nine credits of elective coursework and either a six credit internship, project, or thesis option.
+Elective coursework is available in the areas of strength and conditioning, epidemiology, pharmacology, and nutrition.
+Students must declare a thesis or non-thesis option upon acceptance in to the program.
 The MSH in ESCD requires the completion of 45 graduate credit hours and should be completed in two years.

 Copyright © 2016 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000